Balaji Sampath: Career

 In 2011, Balaji started Ahaguru.com, an online education portal to enhance science and math learning and problem-solving skills of middle and high school students.
-Yahoo!
-News said: "This education startup, www.AhaGuru.com, a pioneer in online coaching, provides training courses completely online.
-From CBSE to NEET and JEE Advanced, it covers physics, chemistry and math courses from class 7 to 12.Their best seller is the full year course, which is modelled like a classroom with an expert teacher explaining the key concepts and showing how to solve different types of questions.".
-In 2021, his Ahaguru platform became a very big hit.
-He known for his futuristic thinking by introducing tech-based learning in 2013 itself.
+The startup, "a pioneer in online coaching", provides training courses completely online.
+It covers physics, chemistry and math for classes 7 to 12 for CBSE, NEET and JEE.
+The full year course is modelled like a classroom with teachers explaining concepts and showing how to solve different questions.